TexxUkr/TTT/README.md

   react-native-vector-icons
   and more...
 - Created screens and logic according to the task description

-# What has not been done

-- Currently some pages send request on mount.
-  Cashing is not implemented (will be done in future probably with RTK Query) There is also an option to avoid unmount on blur, but I think caching is better ...
+- Cashing is implemented with RTK Query

 # App running